Arjunan Saakshi

 Arjunan Saakshi is a 2011 Indian Malayalam language thriller film written and directed by Ranjith Sankar.
 It stars Prithviraj Sukumaran and Ann Augustine in the lead roles.
 The film is a thriller which deals with how we evade our responsibility to society.
-The film examines the vertical growth of Kochi both as a metro and a centre of crimes.
-It was produced by S. Sundararajan under the banner of S. R. T. Films and released on 28 January 2011.
-The film released to a positive critical reception and became a commercial success.
+It examines the vertical growth of Kochi both as a metro and a centre of crimes.
+It was produced by S. Sundararajan under the banner of S. R. T. Films and released on 28 January 2011 to a positive critical reception.

 Plot

 Anjali Menon, a reporter working with Mathrubhumi, receives a letter from a man identifying himself as 'Arjunan', saying he was the sole witness to the murder of former District Collector Firose Mooppan.
 The news spreads and the unidentified individual Arjunan becomes a media sensation.
 After receiving anonymous calls threatening her and her family's safety, Anjali schedules a meeting with Arjunan, with the assistance of Circle Inspector Sebastian.
 While waiting for Arjunan, a young man named Roy Mathew, sits with Anjali due to a scarcity of free tables, has a coffee and leaves.
 The police and media assumes Roy to be Arjunan.

 Roy is an architect who has moved to Cochin for a new job offer and he gets attacked at his residence and the following day, is briefed by Sebastian, who believes Roy is Arjunan.
 Roy also meets Firose's father, Dr. Ibrahim, who criticizes Roy for not admitting he is Arjunan and opening up about what he knows about the murder.
 Roy, with Anjali's help, attempts to prove his innocence, and they schedule a meeting with Dr. Ibrahim.
 However, they are attacked en route, managing to escape and arrive at Dr. Ibrahim's house to find him killed.
 Despite being asked to leave Cochin for his own safety, Roy opts to stay and fight.